All Canada

 At Upper Canada Wills & Estates, we are dedicated to connecting people looking to have their Wills and Powers of Attorney prepared by lawyers (notaries in Quebec) at reasonable rates.
 Let us provide you with Peace of Mind by having a legal professional prepare your important estate documents.

-On the national average rates for Wills & Powers of Attorney
+Wills & Powers of Attorney

 Individuals (50+)